-When you log into SQL Server using SQL Server Management Studio (SSMS) your database context will be automatically set to your default database which was defined during the creation of your SQL login.
+When you log into SQL Server using SQL Server Management Studio (SSMS), your database context will be automatically set to your default database which was set during the creation of your SQL login.

-This means if you create a new query (Ctrl + N) in SSMS you’ll automatically be scoped to that database.
+This means if you create a new query (SSMS Shortkey: Ctrl + N) in SSMS you’ll automatically be scoped to that database.
 You can switch context by selecting the drop-down menu in SSMS or by running the USE command:

 The USE command does not work with Azure SQL Database.

-If you don’t know database names and can’t see them in the Object Explorer, try see if you can query sys.databases (SELECT * FROM sys.databases) to confirm what’s on the SQL instance.
+If you don’t know database names and can’t see them in the Management Studio (SSMS) Object Explorer, try to see if you can query sys.databases (

-This here is an example of utilising the USE command within a sequency of queries:
+This here is an example of the SQL USE command within a sequence of queries: